 An online form can be used to ask non-urgent questions — doctors will later look through them and answer.
 With proper design and sorting feature, no form will be accidentally misplaced.

 All this will free time for your employees to complete the administrative functions robots can’t yet perform.

 Means for education

 Having a health portal of sorts is a big win for a medical establishment.
 You can post scientifically supported health information so that patients can have a reliable source instead of trusting search engines and social networks.

 At the same time, a health portal for doctors’ access can be used to build a database of clinical decisions for future reference.
 This will surely be of help in many cases, shortening the time to treat patients.

 Modern technology is a blessing for humanity.
 It not only allows us to travel far and enjoy never before seen conveniences; it also lets us live twice as long as people did just a couple hundred years ago.
 Technology has brought us better medicine and cures for previously deadly ailments.

 Whether it’s the general complexity of transferring loads of data from paper to the screen or government-imposed bureaucracy, the medical industry has a long way to go when it comes to digitizing.
 But the process has been launched.
-Electronic health record/electronic medical record (EHR/EMR) systems are being adopted by more and more hospitals and clinics, and telemedicine is among the top 20 trending ideas for software development in 2021.
+Electronic health record/electronic medical record (EHR/EMR) systems are being adopted by more and more hospitals and clinics.

 HIPAA, HITECH, GDPR (and other scary abbreviations)